 By Amy Brennan

-“The Courage Rules” was the topic of our last twitter chat with guest host Kari Yates, author of Simple Starts.
+“The Courage Rules” was the topic of our twitter chat on January 14, 2016 with guest host Kari Yates, author of Simple Starts.
 Kari is among the many others who stand tall on the mountain with me and give me the courage to push ahead and persevere.
 They give me the courage to shout from the mountaintop about what is right for students — what means the most to teaching and learning.

 Reflecting on the chat archive I realize just how fortunate I am to join together on our #G2Great mountaintop each week.
 If that mountaintop was not enough, I also have support from the #G2Great Voxer group that goes on practically 24/7 across multiple time zones where we share and grow ideas together.
 It helps to practice The Courage Rules with the strength of my friends who stand beside me each week in my professional learning network.
 All educators deserve a professional learning network like this one.
 All educators benefit from thinking in the company of others where they can lean in for learning and grow ideas through thoughtful discussions.
 In reflecting on this particular chat it feels like two of these rules for courage especially spoke to me this week.